 2016 – today

-In 2016, the company finally decided to adopt a new trademark developed for it by Moving Brands studio in 2008-2011.
+In 2016, the company finally decided to adopt a new trademark developed for it by Moving Brands studio from 2008 to 2011.
 It has four oblique black strokes and is found on premium products.

 Font and Colors

 The logo consists of four lines at a 13-degree angle.
 Each line has a different length and represents a specific part of the corporation name.
 The emblem is sleek, elegant, innovative, but hard to read.
-Therefore, it is difficult for consumers to understand the first time what it means.
+Therefore, it is difficult for consumers to understand what it means at first.

-The abbreviated company name is in lowercase letters and is part of the brand’s graphic identity.
+The abbreviated company name is lowercase and part of the brand’s graphic identity.
 It was always in uppercase and written in thin characters, which added a slight slope depending on the version.
 The typeface is simple, sans serif.

-The color of the logo appeared in 1974.
-The designers chose blue – the embodiment of reliability and professionalism.
+The logo’s color appeared in 1974.
+The designers chose blue, the embodiment of reliability and professionalism.
 It also symbolizes protection and the latest technology, which the corporation sought to emphasize.
 The emblem is black and white.